nicholas-long/blog/content/posts/testing-recurrent-openai-prompts.md

 +++

 # creating your own assistant with your own data
-you can create an assistant with your own data. here is how: https://youtu.be/9AXP7tCI9PI?si=dOd8TuYSDxM5Ke79 these scripts make use of python langchain library to load content in a directory.
+- you can create an assistant with your own data. here is how: https://youtu.be/9AXP7tCI9PI?si=dOd8TuYSDxM5Ke79
 - link to example python project from video https://github.com/techleadhd/chatgpt-retrieval

 ## crafting prompts
+you can make pretty complicated assistants just by crafting GPT prompts. the example assistant scripts make use of python langchain library to load your own data to create an assistant and encode it somehow into the prompt.

-Rewrite this into a paragraph: you can make pretty complicated assistants just by crafting GPT prompts. it is possible to create a stateful assistant with memory just by feeding the history back in with the prompt, kind of like how it works with a recurrent neural network, except with just text content. include a conversation log of everything that was talked about previously with each prompt in a markdown snippet, and explain to ChatGPT that the chat history is included for context. the conversation history could even be periodically summarized through chatgpt in order to keep the prompt smaller, sort of like encoding long term memories by editing the text.
+an even simpler example of this is to create a stateful assistant with memory just by feeding the history back in with the prompt, kind of like how it works with a recurrent neural network, except with just text content. include a conversation log of everything that was talked about previously with each prompt in a markdown snippet, and explain to ChatGPT that the chat history is included for context. the conversation history could also even be periodically summarized through ChatGPT in order to keep the prompt smaller, sort of like encoding long term memories by editing the text.

 ## picking a CLI tool
 first I tried [openai-cli](https://github.com/peterdemin/openai-cli).